otrv4/otrv4/otrv4.md

 The following guide is meant to help implementers identify and remove invalid prekey messages.

-Use the following checks to validate a prekey message.
+Use the following checks to validate a Prekey message.
 If any checks fail, ignore the message:

   * Check that the user profile is not expired